raito-io/raito-io.github.io/docs/cli/connectors/aws/account.md

 # AWS Account

 [AWS](https://aws.amazon.com/){:target="_blank"} is a cloud-based infrastructure provider.
-This Raito plugin enables access management for [AWS Glue](https://aws.amazon.com/glue/){:target="_blank"} and [AWS S3](https://aws.amazon.com/s3/){:target="_blank"}.
+This Raito plugin enables access management for [AWS S3](https://aws.amazon.com/s3/){:target="_blank"}.

-The connector is available [here](https://github.com/raito-io/cli-plugin-aws-account){:target="_blank"} ad supports
+The connector is available [here](https://github.com/raito-io/cli-plugin-aws-account){:target="_blank"} and supports
 * Import users and groups from IAM in the AWS account to an identity store in Raito Cloud.
-* Import AWS S3 meta data (S3 buckets, objects inside those buckets, ...) to a data source in Raito Cloud.
+* Import AWS S3 meta data (S3 buckets, objects inside those buckets, ...) via S3 itself or via Glue to a data source in Raito Cloud.
-* Export access controls from Raito Cloud into IAM/S3 permissions.
+* Export access controls from Raito Cloud into IAM/S3 permissions (as IAM roles, IAM policies, S3 Access Points and Permission Sets).
-* Import access controls from IAM/S3 permissions Raito Cloud .
+* Import access controls from IAM/S3 permissions Raito Cloud (IAM roles, IAM policies, S3 Access Points and Permission Sets).
 * Import the data usage from CloudTrail to Raito Cloud.

 ## Prerequisites